Grants to individuals - guidance notes

 - If a grant is not claimed within twelve months without justification, it will be cancelled automatically.

-- Grants are not awarded for individual salaries, school fees, domestic bills, childcare, food or payment of debts.
-Grants are also not awarded retrospectively ie. towards items that have already been purchased.
+- Grants are not awarded to post graduate students (masters degrees), individual salaries, school fees, college fees, university loan fees, domestic bills, childcare, food or payment of debts.
+Grants are also not awarded retrospectively, that is towards items that have already been purchased.

 - Please see the Grant application requirements page for more information on the supporting documentation to accompany your online grant application.